Genomon-Project/paplot-doc/install.rst

   python setup.py build install --user

-3. setting PATH
+3. Setting PATH
 ----------------

-| Add paplot to PATH with terminal.
+| Add the path of the executable file to PATH with terminal.
-| Usually, paplot is installed below.
+| Usually, the executable file of paplot is installed below.
 |

 ``/Users/<user name>/Library/Python/2.7/bin``